Can reading books written in both Chinese characters and pinyin help students develop Chinese reading skills?

 The best way to develop Chinese reading skills is to read for fun.

 Grab a book that looks like a good read, and it does not have too many new characters.
-Here we give some suggestions on where to find these books.
+For some suggestions on where to find these books, read here Reading Chinese, where to start?

 (852) 9739 8065